kubevela/kubevela.github.io/versioned_docs/version-v1.2/getting-started/introduction.md

 Helm is a package manager for Kubernetes that provides package, install, and upgrade a set of YAML files for Kubernetes as a unit.

 KubeVela as a modern deployment system can naturally deploy Helm charts.
-For example, you could use KubeVela to define an application that is composed by a WordPress chart and a AWS RDS Terraform module, orchestrate the components' topology, and then deploy them to multiple environments following certain strategy.
+For example, you could use KubeVela to define an application that is composed of a WordPress chart and a AWS RDS Terraform module, orchestrate the components' topology, and then deploy them to multiple environments following certain strategy.

 Of course, KubeVela also supports other encapsulation formats including Kustomize etc.